Constructing disjoint Steiner trees in Sierpi\'{n}ski graphs: Proof of Theorem

 {\bf Method 2} If $F_i$ is a graph of Type 2 or Type 5, say $x$ is the only vertex of $V_{u,i}$ with $x\notin W^u$, then let $F^u_i=x\vee W^u$.

 {\bf Method 3} If $F_i$ is a graph of Type 4, say $V_{u,i}=\{x,y\}$, then let $F^u_i=xy\cup (x\vee W^u)$.

-{\bf Method 4} If $F_i$ is a graph of Type 1 and $|W^u|=1$. then let $F_i^u$ be the empty graph.
+{\bf Method 4} If $F_i$ is a graph of Type 1 and $|W^u|=1$, then let $F_i^u$ be the empty graph.

 It is worth noting that the method is deterministic if $F_i^u$ is a graph of Types 2, 4 and 5, or $F_i^u$ is a graph of Type 1 and $|W^u|=1$.
-So we can first construct these $F_i^u$ by using Method 2, Method 3 and Method 4, respectively, and then construct $F^u_i$ of Type 1 with $|W^u|\geq 2$ and Type 3 by using Method 1 or Method 3.
-Along this process, we have the following result. \begin{claim} If $|W^u|=1$ (say $W^u=\{x\}$), then the following statements hold. \begin{enumerate} \item If $F_i$ is not a graph of Type 5, then we can choose $F_i^u$ such that $d_{T_i}(x)=1$. \item If $F_i$ is a graph of Type 5, then we can choose $F_i^u$ such that $d_{T_i}(x)=2$. \end{enumerate} \end{claim}
+So we firstly construct these $F_i^u$s by using Methods 2, 3 and 4, respectively, and then construct $F^u_i$s of Type 1 with $|W^u|\geq 2$ and construct $F^u_i$s of Type 3 by using Method 1 or Method 1a.